Frank Whipple Renwick1,2

 George L. and Susan Renwick appeared on the 1870 U.S. Federal Census of Elgin Twp., Kane County, Illinois, enumerated 16 July 1870, described as a manufacturer.
 Their children: Maggie and Frank, were listed as living with them.
 He had Real Estate valued at $1,500.5 This family is not related to the Renwicks that I am interested in, They are included to avoid confusion in the future if I come across them again.8

 Note regarding George L. Renwick and Susan A. Whipple: This family is not related to the Renwicks that I am interested in.
-They are included to avoid confusion in the future if I come across them again in May 2022.8
+They are included to avoid confusion in the future if I come across them again (Rick Moffat, May 2022.)8

 Citations